ikhsanhabibi/learn-react/README.md

 - use capital starting character
 - because all element use lowercase e.g div
 - maintanable, reusable, configurable, dynamic content, flexible

+how to create?

+- container: extend Component Object provided React (if you want manipulate state)
+- create function (use this! return JSX)

 # Props